Greece Moments Greece Moments

 View of the green Lasithi Plateau

-#3 Guided tours to Lasithi
+#3 Guided Tours to Lasithi

 Dikteon Antron Höhle des Zeis Lasithi Psychro Kreta

-Dikteon Antron: Main attraction for many excursionists
+Dikteon Antron: A major attraction for many day-trippers

 Kreta Ausflüge mit Jeep Safari Süden

-By jeep safari to Lasithi
+Jeep safari to Lasithi

 ➲ To the hot air balloon flight*